-Whilst Just Frances is really all about me, Frances Ryan, there are some topics that are of interest to others – even those who are not interested in me as an individual.
+Whilst Just Frances is really all about me, Frances Ryan, some topics are of interest to others – even those who are not interested in me as an individual.

 Below is a list of broad topics I talk about, with short descriptions.
 Click on the links to view posts on the topics.
 In addition to these broad categories, individual posts are “tagged” with focused keywords.
 A full list of these keywords can be found on the main page with post-specific keywords highlighted at the end of each entry.

 As you might expect from a blog about my mundane, everyday life, this is the most used category on Just Frances.
 These are posts about nothing and everything and are often used as a digital diary of sorts.

 Ah, yes.
 Frances the academic!
 The most recent posts under this banner relate to my working life as an academic.
 Older posts chronicle my journey towards completing my PhD.
 These posts are largely about the personal aspects of my academic life.
 For the really academic-y stuff, visit my other blog at www.FrancesRyanPhD.com.

 Sadly, this topic is about just that: The impacts of widowhood on my life.
 Whilst the keyword “widowhood” is attributed to posts across a range of topics, posts under this category are specific to the mourning and grieving processes, the ongoing impacts that widowhood has on my life, and the art of “moving forward”.
 (Don’t worry: The posts are not all tragic and sad.
 I have found an odd form of happiness over the years.)

 There are two chronic illnesses I write about: Polycystic Kidney Disease (PKD) and Idiopathic Thrombocytopenic Purpura (ITP).
 Posts under this banner will be specific to these conditions or to living with chronic illness in general.
 Where PKD and ITP are mentioned as an aside in another post, I will tag those posts as such, but they might not also be categorised under Chronic Illness.